 These chickens have also been used in traditional medicine and healing and are sometimes thought to have mystical properties.

-Some people believe that the birds can bring luck, while other people believe that eating the meat of the Ayam Cemani has the potential to cure various diseases.
+Some people believe that birds can bring luck, while other people believe that eating the meat of the Ayam Cemani has the potential to cure various diseases.
 The chickens have also been used in traditional religious ceremonies.

 In 1998, the Ayam Cemani chicken became known outside Indonesia when Dutch settlers began exporting and breeding them.
 Today, the Ayam Cemani can be found in many parts of Europe, India, and even the United States, although it is still much less common than other chicken breeds.

 The Ayam Cemani is quite rare, with only about 3,500 chickens to be found around the world.
-In order to keep the breed standard high, a breeding organization in Kenya and the Democratic Republic of the Condo has collected 250 breeding pairs.
+In order to keep the breed standard high, a breeding organization in Kenya and the Democratic Republic of the Congo has collected 250 breeding pairs.

 Other breeding pairs exist in various areas, but the breed itself remains relatively unfamiliar to most chicken enthusiasts.